-Without a learning culture and without values that encourage exploration and experimentation, companies will have a hard time gathering, under-standing, and using information to innovate effectively.
-Meaningful training, the possibility of attracting talent, and innovation - these are the three factors that drive success in organisations today.
+Without a learning culture and without values that encourage exploration and experimentation, companies will have a hard time gathering, understanding, and using the information to innovate effectively.
+Meaningful training, the possibility of attracting talent, and innovation - these are the three factors that drive success in organizations today.
 And it all starts with growing a strong learning culture.

-5 Tips for Managers to Create Learning Culture
+5 Tips for Managers to Create a Learning Culture

 1. Reward Employees for Learning

 It is not just about praising the employees who spend time on learning and development.
 It is also about creating a working environment that values critical thinking, and where authorities are challenged, and people speak their minds.
 Encourage the employees and remember to create time and space for them, so they can grow and learn something new.

 Do not be afraid to tell the employees if they are doing something wrong.
 It must only be shared in a constructive way, so they learn from their mistakes.
 It is often difficult to criticize other people, and that is why managers more often give positive than negative feedback.
 But this is problematic if you do not want to create a curiosity to learn because the best way to kickstart curiosity is to show a knowledge gap.

 People often do not know where they lack knowledge and do not see their own limitations.
 That is why it is super important that a manager can guide them and give them feedback so that they can improve.